image001

 Open to kids (and adults) of all ages.

-This autumn, we’re building: Vast Vehicles.
+This spring, we’re building: Wonderful Wildlife.

 All donations of Lego welcome.